tw-sg-maker-night/rekognition-device/README.md

 ## Get Started
 1. npm start
-2. drop an image to the folder
+2. drop an image to the folder to trigger process

 ## AWS CLI Commands to manage Faces